jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 **CodePipelineRole:** This resource provisions an IAM role for CodePipeline.
 It defines policies that allow access to S3 buckets, CloudFormation, IAM, CodeStar Connections, and CodeBuild resources.

 This CloudFormation template sets up a CodePipeline that fetches source code from a GitHub repository, builds it using CodeBuild, and deploys the built image to an ECS cluster and service.
-The template provides flexibility through input parameters and ensures proper access control through IAM roles and policies.(you will need to allow access to github by allowing access to the repo in aws, you can do this once you have build the cfn template).
+The template provides flexibility through input parameters and ensures proper access control through IAM roles and policies.(you will need to allow access to github by allowing access to the repo in aws, you can do this once you have build the cfn template, AWS PIPELINE GOTO SETTINGS AND INTO CONNECTIONS AND SELECT THE THE NEW CONNECTION CREATED BY CFN AND CLICK ON UPDATE PENDING CONNECTION AND IN THE
+POP UP WINDOW SELECT THE GITHUB REPO CONNECTION).

 The nested CloudFormation template located at aws/cfn/cicd/nested/codebuild.yaml sets up a CodeBuild project for building container images.
 Here's a breakdown of its contents: